 When my hands get really dry, it usually leads to an eczema flareup.
 To maintain and moisturize the skin on my hands, I like to slather my hands in something really creamy and thick, like Vaseline or Working Hands cream.

 To make sure it doesn’t accidentally transfer onto my bed sheets instead of staying on my hands, I like to wear cotton gloves like these.
-The only thing is that I usually end up taking them off in the middle of the night (probably because I get hot when I sleep).
+I usually end up taking them off in the middle of the night (probably because I get hot when I sleep), but they do help.

 Product 4: Disposable Food Prep Gloves

-I know this is really bad for the environment, but I do occasionally wear disposable food prep gloves when I’m preparing foods that aggravate my hand eczema.
+This is bad for the environment, but I do occasionally wear disposable food prep gloves when I’m preparing foods that aggravate my hand eczema.
 For me, this is strangely limited to chopping tomatoes and eggplants.
 Maybe my skin is just allergic to nightshade vegetables?
-I do love to eat them, though, so whenever I have to come into physical contact with them (aka chop them), I just don a pair of disposable food gloves and save myself from the itchiness of coming into contact with these foods.
+I love to eat them, though, so whenever I have to come into physical contact with them (aka chop them), I don a pair of disposable food gloves and save myself from the itchiness of coming into contact with these foods.

 I also like to wear them when dealing with raw poultry, because touching raw chicken is kind of gross, in my opinion.
 I purchased this pack of 1,000 disposable food prep gloves from Amazon back in 2015, and I’m still not done with them because I only use them occasionally.
-Really good investment, in my opinion.
+Really good investment.